ferrocene/ferrocene/README.md

 [Documentation](https://docs.rs/backtrace)

 A library for acquiring backtraces at runtime for Rust.
-This library aims to enhance the support of the standard library by providing a more stable and programmatic interface.
+This library aims to enhance the support of the standard library by providing a programmatic interface to work with, but it also supports simply easily printing the current backtrace like libstd's panics.

 ## Install